-Google App Engine was on our list (and ranked highly) but their free offering seems to have disappeared into a “give us your credit card and we’ll give you $300 of free services for 60 days” deal.
+Google App Engine was on our list (and ranked highly) but their free python hosting offering seems to have disappeared into a “give us your credit card and we’ll give you $300 of free services for 60 days” deal.
 Unfortunately too rich for my hobbyist blood.
 A pity, since their prior deal let you to host up to 10 small websites on their platform and was great place to get started.
 Google has historically been Python-friendly and they use it for many projects internally.

 Since my wife and I knew right out of the gate we were going to use our web hosting for commercial purposes, we wound up getting an entry level developer plan from WebFaction. (currently costs $10 a month, gets you a shared server with 1 GB of memory and 1 TB of bandwidth).
 Between two consulting businesses and a digital publishing side project, we knew we would be eventually forced to move to a paid program.
 For us, the best python hosting service would be one which saved us time and frustration.

 Webfaction offers a shared hosting environment for Python.
 This runs behind an nginx server (nearly bulletproof) with the ability to serve static content directly from nginx (very fast).
 In addition to Python, they provide installers for many PHP packages (including WordPress).
 You’ve got shell access to the server and can set up your own scripts and tools.
 Tech support is very Python friendly; many of their support team have significant Python experience.